azexo/Azexo-Composer-WYSIWYG/README.md

 ### List of features
 * Integrated front end content slider visual builder
-* Integrated front end form visual builder
+* Integrated front end grid visual builder
 * Every element can be animated via CSS3 engine (on appear, on hover, on click)
 * Every element can be animated via JS scroll animations engine (with easy to understand visual builder + parallax wizard to make parallax effect by few clicks)
 * Every element have base CSS settings editor